Billy Tibbetts: Minor leagues and Europe

 After a 32-month sabbatical from professional hockey, Tibbetts resumed his playing career, with the Cape Cod Bluefins of the Federal Hockey League, signing with the team on December 3, 2011.
-In his first game, Tibbetts scored an empty net goal and assisted on four others in a 5-4 victory over the Danbury Whalers.
+In his first game, Tibbetts scored an empty net goal and assisted on four others in a 5–4 victory over the Danbury Whalers.
 Tibbetts followed up his 5-point night with a three-point game where he scored a goal and two assists.
 He played fifteen games with the Bluefins, retiring from professional hockey thereafter.

 Subsequent legal problems

 Tibbetts was arrested in August 2007 for leading police on a high-speed car chase, not long after having led police on a different high speed chase earlier in 2007.

+On April 27, 1994, he was given a suspended sentence of six months, 18 months probation and was fined $625 on charges of assault and battery on a police officer, disorderly conduct and intimidating a witness.

+Tibbetts was arraigned again July 12, 1995, in Hingham (Mass.)
+District Court for assault and battery with a dangerous weapon, a BB gun.
+He was found guilty and sentenced to 2½ years in prison.
+He also was found to have violated his parole.

+He was arrested early in the morning of August 13, 2007, after leading a Massachusetts State Police trooper on a high-speed chase from Scituate, MA to Abington, MA, where he crashed his 2007 BMW into a fence and a telephone pole, and fled on foot.

 In 2019 he served 58 days for violating his probation, then pleaded guilty to two counts of criminal harassment against the Scituate police chief and the chief's sister, and one count each of violating a harassment prevention order, intimidating a witness and driving with a suspended license.
 Shortly after being released, he was arrested on new drug charges.